RobertKajnak/Python_SimpleProgressBar/README.md

 *You can also run the file itself to see a short demo*
  It will look something like this (and it will make a sound at the end.
 It can be disabled):
 ![alt Text](https://i.imgur.com/x8VRPvv.gif)

+**Please note that updating the output relies on deleting the contents of the current output line.
+This means that if you also have other information printed out, the LAST LINE will be overwritten (so please put a newline at the end)**

  ## The default configuration:
  print the percentage at most every two seconds (if an iteration is longer than two seconds, it is not possible to print every 2 seconds, obviously)